-Container Analysis provides metadata for the container images in Container Registry.
-Additionally, third-party metadata providers can use Container Analysis to store and retrieve metadata for their customer's images.
+Additionally, third-party metadata providers can use Container Analysis to store and retrieve additional metadata for their customers' images, such as packages installed in an image.

 This page describes the kinds of metadata that Container Analysis supports and some key concepts and terminologies.